Nickelodeon All-Star Brawl: Development

+Nickelodeon contacted Ludosity about a platform fighting project based on its previous work on Slap City, a crossover fighting game featuring characters from its previous games.

 Following the success of Swedish independent studio Ludosity's fighting game Slap City, Nickelodeon approached the game's developers and laid out their plans for a platform fighter.
-Nickelodeon All-Star Brawl entered production by early 2020, being developed by Ludosity with assistance from Costa Rican studio Fair Play Labs.
+Nickelodeon All-Star Brawl entered development in early 2020, being developed by Ludosity with assistance from Costa Rican studio Fair Play Labs.
 The game was designed with competitive play in mind from its inception, with Ludosity seeking to simplify the controls for newer players without sacrificing the gameplay depth sought by competitive players.
 The character roster was decided collaboratively between GameMill and Ludosity; according to Ludosity, only a few of their character choices were rejected by Nickelodeon due to global licensing issues.
 Prior to its announcement, the existence of Nickelodeon All-Star Brawl was leaked by GameFly on July 10, 2021.
 The game was officially announced three days later on July 13, via a trailer on IGN.
 It is the first console game in the long-running Nickelodeon Super Brawl series, with previous entries having been online browser games and mobile games.
 Like Nickelodeon Kart Racers and Nickelodeon Kart Racers 2: Grand Prix, the previous two Nickelodeon games published by GameMill Entertainment, Nickelodeon All-Star Brawl did not launch with voice acting for any of the playable characters.
 Ludosity CEO Joel Nyström stated that "as we continue to build the Nick All-Star Brawl franchise, we will be reviewing all options, which may include adding VO down the road."
 Maximum Games distributed physical copies of the game in most of Europe, while French publisher Just For Games distributed physical copies in France due to the publisher's partnership with GameMill Entertainment.